A Senior Republican Senator Admonishes Trump: ‘American is an Idea, Not a Race’

 While lawmakers had been closing in on a bipartisan deal on the matter and Durbin and Graham had been hopeful that Trump was on the brink of endorsing it, the furor surrounding his remarks appeared to deepen the divisions surrounding any such plan, prompting the president to discount the chances of an agreement.

-“The language used by me at the DACA meeting was tough, but this was not the language used,” Trump said on Twitter.
-“What was really tough was the outlandish proposal made - a big setback for DACA!”
+Denying the accounts of his remarks but describing his language as “tough,” Trump said on Twitter, “What was really tough was the outlandish proposal made - a big setback for DACA!”

 Trump had responded approvingly to the proposal after hearing Graham and Durbin describe it over the phone Thursday morning, according to people familiar with the conversations, but the pair arrived at the White House to brief the president about it not long after to find several Republicans they were not expecting sitting in on the session.
 Attendees were startled by the tone Trump took during the meeting, and by Friday morning, Trump was listing his objections to the measure on Twitter and working pre-emptively to shift blame if the dispute led to a government shutdown.